yihui/en/vitae/index.md

 ### In Chinese

 1. Yanyun Zhao, Nailin Feng, Yuncheng Zhao, Yihui Xie, Ning Xiao, 2008, Research on the National Quality Competitiveness of China, _Statistical Research_, 25(3), 12-19
 1. Yihui Xie, 2008.
-On the Applications of Statistical Graphics in Data Analysis, _Statistical Review_, Bo Zhang (ed)
+On the Applications of Statistical Graphics in Data Analysis, _Statistics Review_, Bo Zhang (ed)
 1. Yihui Xie, 2008.
 Bootstrap Methods: Developments and Frontiers, _Statistics & Information Forum_, 89, 90-96.
 1. Yihui Xie, 2007.
-The Application of the Classification and Regression Tree Based on the Package rpart in R, _Statistics & Information Forum_, 86, 67-70.
+The Application of the Classification and Regression Tree Based on the Package **rpart** in R, _Statistics & Information Forum_, 86, 67-70.
 1. Yihui Xie, 2007.
 Series in International Competitiveness: How Weak is the Financial System of China?, _China Statistics_, 7, 35.
 1. Yanyun Zhao, Yihui Xie, 2006.
 Unbalanced growth in top 100 industrial enterprises in China: market expanding outgoes business managing, _Talents_, 9, 84.
 1. Yanyun Zhao, Yihui Xie, 2005.
 Who is the champion of growth among top 1000 industrial enterprises in China: analysis on the capability of market expanding and aggregate efficiency, _Talents_, 9, 72-73.

+Besides, I published several articles in the [Capital of Statistics](http://cos.name/) in Chinese.

 ### In English

-1. Yihui Xie (2013) [_Dynamic Documents with R and knitr_](http://www.crcpress.com/product/isbn/9781482203530).
-Chapman and Hall/CRC.
-ISBN 978-1482203530
+1. Michael Donohue and Yihui Xie. _Reproducible Clinical Trial Reports with R_.
+Chapman and Hall/CRC. (under development)
-1. Yihui Xie (2013) knitr: [_A Comprehensive Tool for Reproducible Research in R_](http://www.crcpress.com/product/isbn/9781466561595).
+1. Yihui Xie (2014). knitr: [_A Comprehensive Tool for Reproducible Research in R_](http://www.crcpress.com/product/isbn/9781466561595).
 In Victoria Stodden, Friedrich Leisch and Roger D. Peng, editors, Implementing Reproducible Computational Research.
 Chapman and Hall/CRC.
 ISBN 978-1466561595
+1. Yihui Xie (2013). [_Dynamic Documents with R and knitr_](http://www.crcpress.com/product/isbn/9781482203530).
+Chapman and Hall/CRC.
+ISBN 978-1482203530
-1. Yihui Xie (2013) _animation: An R Package for Creating Animations and Demonstrating Statistical Methods_, Journal of Statistical Software (accepted; [draft manuscript](https://github.com/downloads/yihui/yihui.github.com/JSS-animation-2012-Yihui-Xie.pdf))
+1. Yihui Xie (2013). _animation: An R Package for Creating Animations and Demonstrating Statistical Methods_.
+Journal of Statistical Software, 53(1), 1-27.
+URL <http://www.jstatsoft.org/v53/i01/>
 1. Yihui Xie and Xiaoyue Cheng, 2008. _animation: A Package for Statistical Animations_, R News, 8(**2**).
 URL: <http://www.r-project.org/doc/Rnews/Rnews_2008-2.pdf>
 1. Yihui Xie, 2007. _Visualization of Data and Statistical Models Using R_, Proceedings of the 3rd Conference on Australia-China Free Trade Agreement (ACFTA): Econometric Modeling and Policy in Trade, Investment and Economic Integration ([paper](https://github.com/downloads/yihui/yihui.github.com/R-visualization-paper-2007-Yihui-Xie.pdf))

-Besides, I published several articles in the [Capital of Statistics](http://cos.name/) in Chinese.

 ## Professional Experience

+I'm currently a software engineer at RStudio, Inc.

 ### Internship